 SynopsisShinichi Chiaki is a first class musician whose dream is to play among the elites in Europe.
-Coming from a distinguished family, he is an infamous perfectionist; not only is he highly critical of himself, but of others as well.
-The only thing stopping Chiaki from leaving for Europe is his fear of flying.
+Coming from a distinguished family, he is an infamous perfectionist—not only is he highly critical of himself, but of others as well.
+The only thing stopping Shinichi from leaving for Europe is his fear of flying.
 As a result, he's grounded in Japan.

-During his 4th year at Japan's top music university, Chiaki happens to meet Noda Megumi—or as she refers to herself, Nodame.
+During his fourth year at Japan's top music university, Shinichi happens to meet Megumi Noda or, as she refers to herself, Nodame.
 On the surface, she seems to be an unkempt girl with no direction in life.
-However, when Chiaki hears Nodame play the piano for the first time, he is in awe at the kind of music she plays.
-To Chiaki's dismay, Nodame turns out to be his neighbour and she falls head-over-heels in love with him.
+However, when Shinichi hears Nodame play the piano for the first time, he is in awe of the kind of music she creates.
+Nevertheless, Shinichi is dismayed to discover that Nodame is his neighbor, and worse, she ends up falling head over heels in love with him.

 [Written by MAL Rewrite]

 BackgroundNo background information has been added to this title.
 Help improve our database by adding background information here.

 No promotional video has been added to this title.
 Help improve our database by adding a promotional video here

 Opening Theme"Allegro Cantabile Sound" by SUEMITSU & THE SUEMITH

 Ending Theme#1: "Konna ni Chikaku de..." by Crystal Kay (eps 01-12)

 #2: "Sagittarius" by SUEMITSU & THE NODAME ORCHESTRA (eps 13-23)